Germany swelters in record-breaking Europe heatwave | DW | 25.07.2019

 Water-usage restrictions are in place in 73 out of France's 96 mainland departments, notably the Loire region.

-French SNCF rail, fearing faults because of the "exceptional weather conditions," urged passengers to delay trips, offered them refunds and said its high-speed trains would run slower.
-Britain's Network Rail said it too was slowing trains.
+France's SNCF rail service, fearing faults because of the "exceptional weather conditions," urged passengers to delay trips, offered them refunds and said its high-speed trains would run slower.
+Britain's Network Rail said it was slowing trains, too.

-At cycling's heat-plagued Tour de France, team doctors said athletes were at their limit of how much water they could drink to compensate for dehydration.
+At cycling's heat-plagued Tour de France, team doctors said athletes were at the limit of how much water they could drink to compensate for dehydration.

-Berlin's mayor Michael Müller and France's Prime Minister Edouard Philippe each issued public appeals that residents watch out for vulnerable elderly and homeless people.
+Berlin's mayor Michael Müller and France's Prime Minister Edouard Philippe each issued public appeals for residents to watch out for vulnerable elderly and homeless people.

-"We need to take care of ourselves but above all others, especially those who are alone, and be able to detect the first symptoms of heatstroke," said Philippe, referring to France's 2003 heat wave that claimed thousands of lives.
+"We need to take care of ourselves but above all others, especially those who are alone, and be able to detect the first symptoms of heatstroke," said Philippe, referring to France's 2003 heatwave which claimed thousands of lives.

 Berlin's Müller urged residents not to leave home without a bottle of water and to donate this to homeless persons they met.